top of page

 Audiences respond well to restraint in January.
 Less sparkle, more substance.

 Around the middle of the month, motivation often dips.
+This is a strong moment for connection.
+Consider sharing:

-• a reminder that progress isn’t linear
+• A reminder that progress isn’t linear

-• a behind-the-scenes look at how you actually work
+• A behind-the-scenes look at how you actually work

-• a reflective question (What’s working?
+• A reflective question (What’s working?
 What’s not?)

 Honesty builds trust here.

-January 17 — Ditch New Year’s Resolutions Day (UK & international)A favourite for anyone allergic to perfection.
+January 17 — Ditch New Year’s Resolutions Day (UK & International)

-• releasing unrealistic expectations
+• Releasing unrealistic expectations

-• choosing sustainability over pressure
+• Choosing sustainability over pressure

-• reframing progress as consistency, not intensity
+• Reframing progress as consistency, not intensity

 This is a strong moment for reassurance and honesty.

-Dr. Marin Luuther King, Jr.
+Dr. Marin Luther King, Jr.

 January 20 — Martin Luther King Jr. Day (US)

 If you choose to acknowledge the day, do so thoughtfully.
+This is a moment for:

-• reflection over opinion
+• Reflection over opinion

-• listening over commentary
+• Listening over commentary

-• values over volume
+• Values over volume

-If it doesn’t align authentically with your voice or work,
+If it doesn’t align authentically with your voice or work, it’s also okay to remain silent.

-January 24 — International Day of EducationParticularly relevant if you work with schools, students, or emerging leaders.
+Particularly relevant if you work with schools, students, or emerging leaders.
+You might reflect on:

-• learning outside traditional classrooms
+• Learning outside traditional classrooms

-• mentorship and lifelong education
+• Mentorship and lifelong education

-• what education has given you beyond credentials
+• What education has given you beyond credentials

 This pairs well with storytelling and personal experience.

-If you're in the UK...
+If You're in the UK...

 January 25 — Burns Night (UK)

 Burns Night is a natural moment to reflect on voice, heritage, and storytelling.
+Rather than leaning into tradition for tradition’s sake, consider posting about:

-• the stories that shape who you are
+• The stories that shape who you are

-• the role of language, culture, or place in your work
+• The role of language, culture, or place in your work

-• how personal history influences creative identity
+• How personal history influences creative identity

 This can be as simple as a short reflection on why stories matter — and how they travel with us across borders.
+Burns Night lends itself especially well to audiences interested in creativity, literature, identity, and belonging.

 January 26 — International Day of Clean Energy

 If you touch on values, responsibility, or long-term thinking, this can be a subtle fit.
+Approach thoughtfully:

-• focus on stewardship and future-mindedness
+• Focus on stewardship and future-mindedness

-• connect values to action
+• Connect values to action

-• avoid heavy commentary unless it’s genuinely aligned
+• Avoid heavy commentary unless it’s genuinely aligned

-Late January — Looking ahead
+Late January — Looking Ahead

 As the month closes, people begin to lift their heads again.
+Good end-of-month posts include:

-• what you’re building this year
+• What you’re building this year

-• what conversations you’re opening
+• What conversations you’re opening

-• what you’re quietly available for
+• What you’re quietly available for

-This is a natural time to mention upcoming work, speaking, or projects —
+This is a natural time to mention upcoming work, speaking, or projects — without fanfare.

 If you want structure without stress:

-• one post per week is enough
+• One post per week is enough

-• rotate between reflection, process, and invitation
+• Rotate between reflection, process, and invitation

 Consistency builds trust faster than frequency.

-January isn’t about proving anything.It’s about setting the emotional temperature for the year ahead.
+January isn’t about proving anything.It.
+It’s about setting the emotional temperature for the year ahead.
+Show up calmly.
+Speak clearly.
+Let people find you again.

 Comments